Airbus6804/Omarchy-Projects-Menu/README.md

 A lightweight launcher to quickly open recent IDE projects (Cursor, VS Code, VS Code OSS, VSCodium & Zed) using a dmenu-style menu.

+**Fork additions:** Integrated into Walker launcher as a native module instead of separate keybinds.

 ## Features

 - Lists all your IDE workspaces sorted by **most recently used**